weblab-workshops/todo-react/README.md

   <ListItem ???/>
 </ul>
 ```
 but have every list item render different text.
 We accomplish this with `props`!
-If we make a React component's `render` function depend on the `props` of that component, we can make two `ListItem`'s look different, but have exactly the same code.
+If we make a React component's `return` function depend on the `props` of that component, we can make two `ListItem`'s look different, but have exactly the same code.

 <br/>
 <br/>